 Greenville has become a haven for the creative type.
 Start with the city's music scene.
 The Greenville Symphony Orchestra attracts renowned performers like Yo-Yo Ma, and several of Furman's music faculty are members of the orchestra.
-But if your tastes don’t cover the classical genre, Emmy-winning artists like Lady Antebellum and The Black Keys routinely take the stage at Bon Secours Arena.
-To sample Greenville's local sound, Smiley's Acoustic Café is the spot for open mic performances.
+But if your tastes don’t cover the classical genre, Grammy-winning artists like Eric Church and The Black Keys routinely take the stage at Bon Secours Arena.
+To sample Greenville's local sound, Revel is the place to be.

 For a taste of theatre, the 2,100-seat Peace Center is the perfect place to catch a Broadway show on tour, such as Wicked, The Lion King, or The Book of Mormon.
 Centre Stage puts on contemporary dramas, comedies, and histories, and the Alchemy Comedy Theater spotlights local comedians with improv shows at Coffee Underground Theater.